-The American Cocker Spaniel is a good natured and friendly dog with a happy personality.
+The American Cocker Spaniel is a good-natured and friendly dog with a happy personality.
 They are also intelligent and easy to train and will be extremely obedient when trained properly.
 This breed needs a lot of attention and play and does not like to be left alone for long periods of time.
-Loud noises and rowdiness can stress out your American Cocker Spaniel so they are not great in a home with small children.
-Also, they were bred to be hunters so they should not be trusted around birds such as chickens and ducks or even with pets like hamsters, mice, or guinea pigs.
+Loud noises and rowdiness can stress out your American Cocker Spaniel and because of this, they are not great in a home with small children.
+Also, they were bred to be hunters and should not be trusted around birds such as chickens and ducks or even with pets like hamsters, mice, or guinea pigs.
 They do like to bark often and may annoy your neighbors if not trained properly.
 They are somewhat laid back and will be just as happy to lay on the couch watching television with you instead of running around in the yard.
-However, they do need plenty of exercise to prevent obesity, which can cause many health problems.
+However, they need plenty of exercise to prevent obesity, which can cause many health problems.